 Steps 2 - 4: Visit LinkedIn profile

-After this he went in with several LinkedIn profile visits back to back to spark interest and show his leads that he wants to get to know more about them.
+After this, he went in with several LinkedIn profile visits back to back to spark interest and show his leads that he wanted to get to know more about them.

 Step 5: Follow-up email

-Then he follows up with this email that adds more value based on the fact that they were interested in the cold email hub.
+Then he followed up with this email that added more value based on the fact that they were interested in the cold email hub.

 Take a peek:

-This step was so great because he shows that he understands them, but without sounding sales-y.
+This step was so great because he showed that he understood them, but without sounding sales-y.

-He knows for a fact that they like content about cold email templates, so he provided another resource that can be really helpful to combine channels for a multi-channel approach.
+He knew for a fact that they liked content about cold email templates, so he provided another resource that could be really helpful in combining channels for a multi-channel approach.

 Step 6 & 7: Visit LinkedIn profile